-2016 (Columbus): Has made 13 appearances (11 starts) this season, with 12 appearances coming at centerback and one at leftback ... appeared in the matchday 18 at FC Dallas (April 2) ... made his first appearance of the year by coming on as a substitute at Montreal (April 9), playing 65 minutes ... notched his first start in Crew SC's next match, vs. New York City FC (April 16), helping the club earn a win ... started again against Houston (April 23) in a shutout victory ... continued his run in the starting lineup at Seattle (April 30) and vs. Montreal (May 7) ... played 90 minutes in the international friendly against Veracruz (May 11), helping Crew SC keep a clean sheet in a 1-0 win ... missed the matches against Colorado (May 14), Toronto (May 21), Real Salt Lake (May 28) and Philadelphia (June 1) with concussion symptoms ... returned to the starting lineup as part of a shutout effort against Montreal (June 18) ... continued in the starting lineup against the Red Bulls (June 25) and at Sporting Kansas City (July 3) ... missed the match at New England while serving a red-card suspension (July 9) ... returned to the starting lineup vs. Toronto FC (July 13) and continued there vs. D.C.
-United (July 16), Orlando (July 23) and at Toronto (July 31) ... came on as a late second-half substitute at leftback to help preserve a win at New England (August 20) ... was in the matchday 18 vs. Philadelphia (August 24) ... missed the matches at LA (September 3), vs. Vancouver (September 10), at Orlando (September 17), vs. New England (September 25) and at D.C.
-United (September 28) after being listed as questionable ... made one appearance in the 2016 Lamar Hunt U.S. Open Cup ... started at centerback in the Round of 16 match at Chicago (June 28).
+2016 (Columbus): Wahl made 13 appearances (11 starts) this season, with 12 appearances coming at centerback and one at leftback.
+He made his first appearance of the year by coming on as a substitute at Montreal (April 9).
+He notched his first start in Crew SC's next match, vs. New York City FC (April 16), helping the club earn a win.
+Wahl started again against Houston (April 23) in a shutout victory.
+He continued his run in the starting lineup at Seattle (April 30) and vs. Montreal (May 7).
+The defender started and helped Crew SC earn a shutout against Montreal (June 18).
+He continued in the starting lineup against the Red Bulls (June 25) and at Sporting Kansas City (July 3).
+Wahl announced on September 27 his retirement at the conclusion of the 2016 MLS season.
+He made one appearance in the 2016 Lamar Hunt U.S. Open Cup, starting at centerback in the Round of 16 match at Chicago (June 28).

 2015 (Columbus): Wahl made 18 appearances (14 starts) at centerback for Crew SC with two assists in 2015.
 He made his first appearance with a start at centerback at Vancouver (April 8).
 He started the club’s international friendly vs. Valencia CF (May 27) and made his second League start of the season at Orlando (May 30).
 He started his fourth match of the season (his 50th all-time appearance for Crew SC) at Chicago (July 15), helping the club keep a clean sheet.
 Wahl made his 50th regular-season start for Crew SC at Yankee Stadium against NYCFC (August 29).
 He earned his second assist of the year in a win at D.C.
 United (September 19).
 In the Audi 2015 MLS Cup Playoffs, Wahl made three appearances (one start) for Columbus, starting the First Leg of the Eastern Conference Championship against the Red Bulls (November 22), a clean sheet win for Crew SC.
 He made two appearances (both starts) in Crew SC’s 2015 Lamar Hunt U.S. Open Cup campaign, starting in Crew SC’s Fourth Round contest at Richmond (June 17), helping the club earn a 3-1 victory.
 He again started the Round of 16 contest at Orlando (June 30).